The famous story of salt from the baie de Bourgneuf

 Mano will be on hand to share his passion with you on guided tours.
 From 15 June to 15 September, you can find out about the salt worker's job, how a salt marsh works and what flower of salt is.

 Les Salines de Millac is also La Salorge de Millac, an authentic shop selling salt marsh products.
-We love the salts flavoured with spices, basil, seaweed, etc. But our heart goes out to the special court-bouillon culinary infusions, which give a unique flavour to our fish and shellfish
+We love the salts flavoured with spices, basil, seaweed... but our heart goes out to the special court-bouillon culinary infusions, which give a unique flavour to our fish and shellfish

 Our favourites :